 Do you know what the most basic thing about how to clean the leather bag is?
 Remove dirt build-up by wiping the leather down with a cleaner (ask the store about a leather bag cleaner they recommend).
 A soft dry cloth or a good brush can help too - just wipe your bag with it every once a while to take care of leather bags.
-Natural dyed leather must never be near water; moisture can make it shrivel up or become dull.
+Naturally dyed leather must never be near water; moisture can make it shrivel up or become dull.
 Do remember that marks made by certain items are stubborn and never come off: oils, ball-point pens and eggs

-3. Conditioning the Leather
+3. Conditioning The Leather

 What really is conditioning?
-Just take a dollop of conditioner and rub gently all over the bag with a soft cloth.
+Just take a dollop of hair conditioner and rub gently all over the bag with a soft cloth.
 This moisturizes the leather and makes it look fresh.
 Or look for oils that work well with your leather - just make sure you rub them on the leather and dry them out.
 Or ask for the Hidesign Leather Care kit, which contains a cream that protects the leather and allows its richness to shine through.
 Conditioning your leather is a very important part of taking care of leather bags

 4. Bag Them Up

 How do you store leather bags?
 In dust bags, silly.
 Do make sure you wrap them in butter paper so that they stay supple.
 Fill the bag with stuffing (paper) so it maintains its original shape.
 Don't ever use plastic bags!

 That silica gel that your bag comes with - let it stay so it can prevent dampness.
 To prevent mold and to take care of leather bags, just air the bag every once in a month.